grisu/gricli/src/main/resources/help/commands/clean job.md

-Command:	clean job [jobname]
+Command: clean job <jobname>

-Cleans a job from the database and deletes its job directory (also kills it beforehand if it is still running)
+Kills a job if it still running and then removes it from the database and deletes the job directory.

+Supports glob regular expressions.

+Parameters:

-    jobname : the name of the job to clean
+    jobname : The name of the job to clean

+Example usage:

+    clean myjob
+    clean myjob_1
+    clean myjob_2
+    clean myjob*
+    clean *